 Welcome to the Sirius-C Media Online Store.
 You find here in the Blog section complete previews of all the media products sold in the store.

-The media I am selling in this store, contrary to my many books published previously with Amazon, are specialized for assisting you in your personal quest for spiritual growth and personal development.
+The media I am selling—or rather, offering for free download—in this store, contrary to my many books published previously with Amazon, are specialized for assisting you in your personal quest for spiritual growth and personal development.